MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 3) Use what you already have.
 If you can, re-use existing end-to-end tests for Load and Endurance testing.

-3) We've already written E2E tests, but converting them to a Test Load is non-trivial.

-4) JMeter is a powerful tool for writing E2E load tests.  **In my experience, JMeter is a useful tool, but takes a large investment of time.**
+4) JMeter is a powerful tool for writing E2E load tests.

+5) **In my experience, JMeter is a useful tool, but takes a large investment of time.** `ab` was more agile for me.
-5) Considering the learning curve for creating, maintaining, and sharing tests, `ab` is probably more productive.

 6) For an enterprise building a test lab, JMeter would be an essential tool.
 But we're Agile, so let's rent one from the cloud.